Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Prompts

 \section{Prompts}

-The prompts used by Polysome, as well as the workflow configurations, to generate HISTAI-Instruct can be found in the Polysome GitHub repo (in the \verb|histai-instruct-prompts/| folder and \verb|workflows/histai_workflow_final|.
+The prompts used by Polysome, as well as the workflow configurations, to generate HISTAI-Instruct can be found in the \href{https://github.com/computationalpathologygroup/Polysome}{Polysome GitHub repository} (in the \verb|histai-instruct-prompts/| and \verb|histai_instruct_workflows| folders).